PascalBurume/Economic-Horizons-Unveiling-Income-Patterns-through-Machine-Learning/README.md

 - **Race and Income:** Examination of income distribution across racial groups.
 - **Education and Capital Gain/Loss:** Connection between education levels and financial outcomes.

-### Background: Socio-Economic Context and Significance

-- **Socio-Economic Context:** Emphasizing income levels as indicators of economic status affecting resource access, quality of life, and mobility.
-- **Significance of Income Prediction:** Using income predictions to understand economic conditions, labor dynamics, and socio-economic policy impacts.

 ### Machine Learning Interpretation and Application